NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 - [x] published frontmatter field.
   - ~~[ ] option to hide unpublished articles when running "gatsby develop"?~~ hidden in blog list, individual pages exist.
 - [x] different content folder for authors? (maybe together with images etc that are not directly tied to a single blogpost)
-- [ ] Ability to specify path in frontmatter.
+- [x] Ability to specify path in frontmatter.
 See: https://github.com/gatsbyjs/gatsby/pull/16611
 - [x] Double images when linked like `![](image.png)` in mdx.
 Blurry and fullsize.
   - Eventual fix https://github.com/gatsbyjs/gatsby/issues/16242
   - temporary fix: add `plugins` instead of `gatsbyRemarkPlugins`
 - [x] Add link icons next to headings via: https://theme-ui.com/recipes/linked-headings/
   - note: Why was this better than `gatsby-remark-autolink-headers` again?
 Saw it in a GitHub issue somewhere
   - https://github.com/ChristopherBiscardi/gatsby-mdx/issues/204 and https://github.com/gatsbyjs/gatsby/pull/14520
+- [ ] Refactor theme options to use defaults if not specified to avoid repeating yourself.
+See: https://github.com/gatsbyjs/gatsby/blob/master/themes/gatsby-theme-blog-core/utils/default-options.js
+- [ ] Make the date of blogposts default to the time the file was created in case the date frontmatter field was not specified.